RIFLES PART 3:

 7,62 mm Military Rifle M/39 "Ukko-Pekka":

-PICTURE: Rifle M/39 with rifle stock of typical shape.
-The lighter colouring of rifle stock in this weapon indicates that it has been finished after World War 2.
-CLICK THUMBNAIL TO SEE LARGER PIC (34 KB).
+PICTURE: Rifle M/39 with typical wartime rifle stock.
+(Photo taken in Sotamuseo).
+CLICK THUMBNAIL TO SEE LARGER PIC (54 KB).

 Calibre: